 The Three Gunas of Prakriti

 Sattva denotes whatever is pure and sublime.
 Rajas signifies whatever is active.
 Tamas signifies whatever is stolid and offers resistance.
-The nature of the existent depends on the guna that is most potent in it—dominance of the Sattva leads to the highest manifestations; Rajas is dominant in manifestations marked by change, activity and passion; Tamas dominates the manifestations of the lowest order.
+The nature of the existent depends on the guna that is most potent in it—dominance of the Sattva leads to the highest manifestations; Rajas dominates in manifestations marked by change, activity and passion; Tamas dominates the manifestations of the lowest order.

 The existence of three gunas does not lead to divisiveness or antagonism in the universe.
 There is harmoniousness in the working of Prakriti.
 Just as the flame flickering in a lamp is the result of the cooperation between three distinct entities—the oil, the fire and the wick—the manifestations of Prakriti are the result of harmonious interaction of the three gunas.